kirillstrelkov/easelenium/README.md

 * Supports [PageObject pattern](https://code.google.com/p/selenium/wiki/PageObjects)
 * Supports Continuous Integration
 * Suits for novice users.
-* Full Python 2 support
+* Python 2 & 3 support
-* Partial Python 3 support(*parts which are dependant on wxpython are not supported*)

 Framework can be used as standalone framwork by UI interaction and as a library.
 Supportive classes: